 The Brown Goshawk (Accipiter fasciatus) is found in Australia and surrounding islands.

 Its upperparts are grey with a chestnut collar; its underparts are mainly rufous, finely barred with white.
-Thus it has similar colouring to the Collared Sparrowhawk but is larger.
+Thus it has similar coloring to the Collared Sparrowhawk but is larger.

 The flight is fast and flexible.